jake83741/vnc-lm/README.md

 # vnc-lm

 ### Introduction
 Add Large Language Models to Discord.
-Run DeepSeek R-1, Llama 3.3, Gemini, and other models.
+Add DeepSeek R-1, Llama 3.3, Gemini, and other models.

 **vnc-lm** is a Discord bot for messaging with language models.
 Configure model parameters, branch conversations, and edit prompts to improve responses.
 It is integrated with [LiteLLM](https://github.com/BerriAI/litellm) and [ollama](https://github.com/ollama/ollama).